 When rheumatoid arthritis affects the shoulder, elbow or wrist, it can cause persistent pain in the left and/or right arm, swelling, difficulty holding objects and even joint deformity.

-What to do: Treatment for rheumatoid arthritis should be guided by a rheumatologist and includes the use of medications, an anti-inflammatory diet and physiotherapy.
+How to treat: Treatment for rheumatoid arthritis should be guided by a rheumatologist and includes the use of medications, an anti-inflammatory diet and physiotherapy.
 Treatment is aimed at relieving pain and swelling to improve quality of life.

 10. Thoracic outlet syndrome